Skip to main content

 5.1 The standard of review for determining whether a Student has committed Misconduct is on a balance of probabilities.

 5.2 Following a Direct Investigation, the Responding Officer, in consultation with the Senior Officer if applicable, will determine what corrective measures and/or Sanctions are or are not required.
+In certain cases (i.e for athlete’s) the Responding officer can work with other parties to determine appropriate sanctions.
 The Responding Officer must always consult with the Senior Officer (which will become the applicable VP for this purpose where the Senior Officer is not a VP) where proposed measures and/or Sanctions are a significant departure from past practice or Sanctions include measures set out in (h) through (k) of section 8.3 (or measures of similar gravity).

 5.3 Following a Formal Investigation, investigator(s) will provide the Senior Officer with a written investigation report.
 The report will include: